bhushan-n/FlytBase_Assignment/README.md

   <h3 align="center">✨FlytBase_Assignment✨</h3>

   <p align="center">
-    An app that generates new boxes in app when user clicks a button.
+    An app that generates boxes in the app when user clicks 'Add Box' button.
 And could move those boxes using your keyboard keys.
     <br />
     <br />
   </p>